2) Next, you need to download and install a Syriac Unicode keyboard. There are several Syriac keyboard layouts you can find online, like this one.

 Macintosh HD -> Library -> Keyboard Layouts

-And if you have never used a Unicode language, you should select the "Show input menu in menu bar" box at the bottom of the screen.
+Additionally, if you have never used a Unicode language, you may want to select the "Show input menu in menu bar" box at the bottom of the screen.
 This will show a flag icon in your top menu (at the right) which will allow you to selct different languages you have selected easily.
 You can also set keyboard shortcuts to swtich between languages.

 Note: If Syriac does not appear as an option in your list of languages in the Input Sources screen, then your computer has not recognized the keyboard layout.
-Make sure it is in the correct folder, and then try restarting your computer.
-If it still does not work, try finding another Syriac keyboard layout online.
+Make sure it is in the correct folder, and then try restarting your computer again.

 Part 2: Using Syriac on your Mac